sinclairzx81/appex/readme.md

 <a name="express_middleware" />
 ### express middleware

-appex is designed to allow developers to augment existing express / connect applications by way of middleware.
+appex is allows developers to augment existing express / connect applications by way of middleware.
 The following demonstrates setting up appex as express middleware.

 ```javascript